binaryage/totalterminal-web/index.md

 <img width="20" height="20" src="http://www.gravatar.com/avatar/79322c2ed80c2d722de8c9d0475198a0?s=40" style="float: left; position: relative; top: 2px; margin-right: 6px; display:block; border: 1px solid #ccc" title="Who is Antonin?">
 </a>
 Do you really depend on TotalTerminal workflows so much that you want to possibly lower your system security?
-Frankly, I'm going to stop TotalTerminal development because I have personally switched it <a href="https://iterm2.com/">iTerm 2</a>.
+Frankly, I'm going to stop TotalTerminal development because I have personally switched to <a href="https://iterm2.com/">iTerm 2</a>.
 It offers similar functionality to Visor and comparable features to build-in Terminal.app.
 </div>

 Anyways, if you decide to modify the setting under El Capitan, you will be able to install and run TotalTerminal as before.
 Just to be clear...